RTSYork/VLAB/README.md

 ./manage.py start
 ```

 The images will need to be rebuilt if changes are make to the internal keypair, but changes to the configuration or user keypairs only require the containers to be restarted.
+The board server image will need rebuilding and re-loading onto the board hosts if you need to update the Xilinx Hardware Server version.

 You likely want to configure the VLAB containers to start automatically on boot.
 There are many way to do this [covered in the Docker documentation](https://docs.docker.com/engine/admin/host_integration/).
 For example, on a `systemd`-based system, create the file `/etc/systemd/system/vlab.service`:

 ```
 [Unit]